 Carolyn Bridges, Psy.D., LCP

 Dr. Carolyn Bridges is a Licensed Clinical Psychologist in the state of Virginia.
-She is a Certified Clinical Trauma Professional (CCTP-I) and a Complex Trauma Treatment Professional (CCTP-II).
+Dr. Bridges provides assessment and evaluations for concerns such as ADHD, developmental delays, Learning Disabilities as well as mood and personality disorders.
 She provides individual therapies for adolescents and adults to address a wide range of concerns, including depression, anxiety, mood, relational concerns, and stress.
 She provides couples therapy, including premarital therapy.
 Dr. Bridges works from an Interpersonal/Psychodynamic Therapy perspective, while also including beneficial aspects of Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Sensorimotor Psychotherapies, and mindfulness.
 Her experience includes working with persons diagnosed with severe mental illness in both inpatient and outpatient settings.

 One of Carolyn’s areas of specialization is Women’s Reproductive Mental Health.
 This emerging field addresses the unique impact that women’s reproductive health may have on mental, emotional, relational, and spiritual wellbeing due to experiences such as changes in hormones (e.g., Premenstrual Dysphoric Disorder), infertility, pregnancy, high-risk pregnancy, miscarriage, abortion, birth, postpartum (e.g., Postpartum Depression and Anxiety), breastfeeding, and menopause.